 Jennings knew that he had written letters that he needed to see delivered, presumably to reassure others—family or loved ones—who might know him, that he was still alive.
 When he came back before first light that next morning, Jennings noticed that he was much more at ease with the world and even had a different letter with him that he packed away in a small trunk that he had been given.
 Jennings would not pry.
 Wyatt would tell him what he wanted him to know when he was ready.

 After that brief interval ashore, Wyatt seemed to find much more direction in everything that he did.
 He took an even deeper interest in the river, intent on learning all that Jennings could teach him.
 He spent many hours, day, and night in the pilothouse either with the steersman or with Jennings when he was on duty and learned what he could of the river and its history.
-He also learned about the running of the boat itself and of everything that Jennings knew of its history even before he had pulled it off that island where it had run aground.
+He also learned about the running of the boat itself and of everything that Jennings knew of its history even before he had pulled it off that island.

 Jennings was an old man but knew no other life than being on the river.
 He and Wyatt would sit down together of an evening in the pilothouse, and he would tell him of his history and some of the tales of his own life and the river that he did not mind relating.
 It took Wyatt’s mind off other things that were troubling him.
 Most of it seemed to be over a woman.
-At least revenge, a destructive emotion in those who harbored it, did not seem to be foremost on his mind.
-When he thought about it more, it might be.
+At least revenge, a most destructive emotion, did not seem to be foremost on his mind, though when he thought about it more, it might be.